 Hence John’s comment in Scene One about hearing someone impersonate Alma at a party.
 She is as much of a social outcast as John.
 Deep down, she knows it.

 Alma is the play’s centerpiece and clear hero, stubbornly defiant and yet very sensitive to how others view her.
-John’s digs at her piety are clearly on target, given her fear of life and love and the frail shelter she finds from both in her dogma.
+John’s digs at her piety are on target, given her fears of life and love and the frail shelter she finds from both in her dogma.
 Yet he’s no shining example of Nietzschean will to power; more a sail blowing in whatever direction there is a crapgame or a loose woman to be had.

 So as they pick at each other’s lifestyle, both have a point: